 It’s that time of year and everyone is working on planning VBS.
 In this article, I’ll give you a simple 9 step process for organizing vacation Bible school.
 Then I’ll share some of my best practical tips about vacation Bible school.
 As always, you can leave a comment and help me make this resource better.

 Update: This article was first posted last year, but I wanted to bring it back out for the VBS season.
 Let me know what you think – leave a comment at the bottom of this page.
+Don’t miss our coverage of the 2020 VBS Themes & Curriculum.

 Make prayer a part of your planning.
 I didn’t include praying as one of the steps below because it should be a part of every step.
 You’ll need God’s help at every point to make this year’s vacation Bible school an eternal success.